tolitius/cprop/README.md

 export HTTP__POOL__SOCKET_TIMEOUT=4242
 ```

-Notice how two underscores are used for "getting in" and a single underscore just gets converted to a dash to match the keyword.
+notice how two underscores are used for "getting in" and a single underscore just gets converted to a dash to match the keyword.

-Namspaced and dotted keywords are also supported.
+namspaced and dotted keywords are also supported.<br/>
-The `.` is written `.` but the namespace separator `/` must be written `___`
+while `.` may be written `.` the namespace separator `/` must be written `___`<br/>
-For instance `dotted.namespaced/keyword` should be written `DOTTED.NAMESPACED___KEYWORD`
+for instance `dotted.namespaced/keyword` could be written as `DOTTED.NAMESPACED___KEYWORD`

-For more complex scenarios, [customizing key path parsing](#customizing-key-path-parsing) is possible.
+for ENV support (i.e. ENV does not do `.`s) or more complex scenarios take a look at [customizing key path parsing](#customizing-key-path-parsing) or [this](https://github.com/tolitius/cprop/commit/64580c66ff8f394ffebcf9744095a52c634c9c07) example.

 #### Types